skyworkz/terraform-aws-render-sample-app/README.md

-# POC for Terraform + Render + AWS
+# Sample App using Terraform + Render + AWS

-This POC is intended to deploy resources to AWS and Render using Terraform
+This sample application is designed to be deployed on AWS and Render using Terraform

 ## S3 Backend configuration